AVSLab/basilisk/src/fswAlgorithms/attControl/MRP_Feedback/MRP_Feedback.rst

 Executive Summary
 -----------------
 This module provides a general MRP feedback control law.
 This 3-axis control can asymptotically track a general reference attitude trajectory.
-The module is setup to work with or without $N$ reaction wheels with general orientation.
+The module is setup to work with or without `N` reaction wheels with general orientation.
 If the reaction wheel states are fed into this module, then the resulting RW gyroscopic terms are compensated for.
 If the wheel information is not present, then these terms are ignored.